 Past service cost

-Past service cost is always recognised in P/L. Note that it can be a credit to the P/L, e.g. when an entity decreases the value of benefits payable (IAS 19.106).
-The recognition of past service cost occurs at the earlier of the following dates (IAS 19.103):
+Past service cost is always recognised in P/L. Under certain conditions, it can be a credit to the P/L, for instance, when an entity reduces the value of benefits payable (IAS 19.106).
+This recognition happens at the earlier of two dates: when the plan amendment or curtailment occurs, or when the entity recognises related restructuring costs as per IAS 37 (IAS 19.103).

 Gains and losses on settlement

-If there are plan assets that meet the IAS 19 criteria, their fair value is deducted from the present value of the defined benefit obligation in the statement of financial position.
-See IAS 19.113-119 for more discussion.
-Changes in fair value of plan assets (including costs of managing the plan assets) are treated the same way as actuarial gains/losses, i.e. included in OCI for post-employment benefits and in P/L for other long-term benefits.
+If assets meet the criteria laid out in IAS 19, their fair value is deducted from the present value of the defined benefit obligation in the statement of financial position.
+For further discussion on this, refer to IAS 19.113-119.
+Any changes in the fair value of plan assets, including the costs associated with managing these assets, are treated in a manner similar to actuarial gains or losses.
+Specifically, they are included in OCI for post-employment benefits and in P/L for other long-term benefits.

 Definition of termination benefits